Hewitson Strawberry Hill Shiraz 2022 Review: Fruit, Structure and a Barossa Ease

 Hewitson Strawberry Hill Shiraz 2022 bottle on a dark marble surface

-Named for the old strawberry patch beside the vineyard, Strawberry Hill is matured for eighteen months in French oak barrels of varying age and origin.
-Combined with heritage fruit and careful winemaking, it aims to balance approachability with depth.
-We opened it with curiosity — would this be a simple fruit-driven bottle, or something that unfolds with more layers at the table?
+Hewitson Strawberry Hill Shiraz 2022 takes its name from the old strawberry patch beside the vineyard and is matured for eighteen months in French oak barrels of varying age and origin.
+Built on heritage Barossa fruit and careful winemaking, it aims to strike a balance between approachability and depth.
+We opened it with curiosity, expecting a fruit-driven Shiraz, but wondering whether it would reveal more structure and nuance over time at the table.

 Vintage: